ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 # Example

-You can play with the following examples to verify that the Alluxio cluster you setup is indeed kerberos-enabled.
+You can play with the following examples to verify that the Alluxio cluster you set up is indeed Kerberos-enabled.

 First, act as super user `alluxio` by setting the following configurations in `conf/alluxio-site.properties`: